sclaussen/fourfours/README.md

 ### Numbers

-Each expression can contain from one to four numbers as long as the expression contains precisely four fours.
+Each expression can contain one to four numbers as long as the expression contains precisely four fours.
 The fours in each number can be concatenated together.
 The fours in each number can contain a leading decimal, a trailing decimal, or a decimal in between the